-3.11 Shrink/Swell Characteristics
+3.12 Shrink/Swell Characteristics

 The volume change potential for the coarse grained soils is considered low during seasonal moisture fluctuations for this particular site.
 The fine-grained soils that may be encountered within the foundation and slab-on-grade subgrades should be considered to have a medium to high volume change potential.
-These sites should be modified to limit its volume change potential.
-Though the fine-grained soils were not prevalent in the thirteen test pits, the test pit density is light compared to the number of lots across the sites.
+These sites should be modified to limit their volume change potential.
 LSM does recommend that individual lots receive a geotechnical investigation specific to their site prior to design.